amargo/hdsentinel-mqtt/README.md

 # hdsentinel-mqtt

-Dockerized HDSentinel with MQTT.
+Dockerized HDSentinel with MQTT

-- [Home Assistant](https://www.home-assistant.io/) integration with auto-discovery (compatible with version 2021.11+)
+- [Home Assistant](https://www.home-assistant.io/) integration via auto-discovery (compatible with version 2021.11+)

 ## Summary

 This project provides a Dockerized version of HDSentinel that publishes hard disk health and status information to an MQTT broker.
-It is designed to integrate seamlessly with Home Assistant, allowing for easy monitoring and alerting based on the health of your hard disks.
+It is designed to integrate seamlessly with Home Assistant, enabling easy monitoring and alerting based on your hard disk's health.

 The main components of this project are:
-- `hdsentinel-parser.py`: A Python script that parses HDSentinel XML output and publishes the data to an MQTT broker.
+- **hdsentinel-parser.py**: A Python script that parses the HDSentinel XML output and publishes the data to an MQTT broker.
-- `config.yml`: A configuration file that defines the sensors and their attributes.
+- **config.yml**: A configuration file that defines the sensors and their attributes.
-- Dockerfile: A Dockerfile that builds the Docker image with all necessary dependencies.
+- **Dockerfile**: A Dockerfile that builds the Docker image with all necessary dependencies.

 ## Usage

+You can run the Docker image using the following Docker Compose configuration:

 ```yaml
 services: